 We all repaired, after that singular reading (at which Mr. Schwartz and I kept looking at each other with amazement), to some restaurant nearby, and sat outside.
 Robert Pinsky was with us.
 Every three years or so I drive by that restaurant with my wife and say something feeble and charismatic about that dinner with Halliday.
 But, I repeat, I read your poems aloud.

 Now I’ll click send and return to HUD statements and be glad, in an hour, to be free of a debt and burden.
-And glad to have said thanks to you meanwhile—and that you and George Saunders are the only writers I’d commit crimes to host at the college north of Boston where I teach.
-If you’re ever nearby for this or that, and have an inclination to pop in for an evening, we’d gather a keen group to hear, and find some meager funds to fork over.
+And glad to have said thanks to you meanwhile—and that you and George Saunders are the only writers I’d kneel and invite to the college north of Boston where I teach.
+If you’re ever nearby for this or that, and have an inclination to visit, we’d gather a keen group to hear, and find some meager funds to fork over.

 I’m saying that I love your poems.